Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-dbacontact.md

 <!-- theme: info -->
 >**POST** `/maintenance`

-Using the `maintenance_reference`, the case can then be updated and the new settings can be provided.
-The case must be updated on the same level as the original reserve, so if it was previously set on the "location" (outlet) , then it must still be updated on the location (outlet).
+Using the `maintenance_reference`, the case can then be updated and the new outlet contact info provided.
+This will update the main contact for the outlet.

-When updating a reserve, all settings can be updated.
-If reserves are no longer to be collected, but the reserve balance retained, whichever has been set from `"reserve_daily_amount"` or `"reserve_trans_perc"` should be set to `“0”`.
+The `_id` must be provided from the previous case, and new details provided below. `contact_type` also must be provided and should match from the original contact data.

 ```json
 {